 The cutesy Culkin was sugar-spun gold following Home Alone‘s unprecedented festive success.
 The actor’s star would shine so brightly he would even land his very own Saturday morning cartoon ‘Wish Kid’, a short-lived venture that is testament to Home Alone mania.
 That same year he even hosted Saturday Night Live and famously starred in Michael Jackson’s Black or White video.
 At 1991’s Wrestlemania VII, Culkin was sitting right there, front and centre.
 With further success in Howard Zieff’s bittersweet coming-of-age drama My Girl, 1991 proved a landmark year for the young actor, but overnight fame of such magnitude is typically a double-edged sword, especially for cutesy child stars in the image-fuelled rocket ship of early physical development.

-Based almost entirely on the success of one film, Culkin is still remembered as one of the biggest stars of the 90s, and Home Alone brought so much joy to so many kids, myself included.
-Today, it inhabits a lofty position near the top of a magical niche sub-genre, is part of a time-honoured tradition that very few films of note qualify for.
+Based almost entirely on the success of one film, Culkin is still remembered as one of the biggest stars of the 90s, Home Alone bringing so much joy to so many kids.
+Today it inhabits a lofty position near the top of a magical niche sub-genre, is part of a time-honoured tradition that very few films of note qualify for.
 There are countless Christmas movies out there.
-Some cashed in on the silly season before disappearing into the recesses of bad movies past, others went straight to video, TV, or in today’s climate one of a plethora of streaming platforms.
-Others made a good first impression but failed to stay the course, giving us a good ol’ ride on Santa’s sleigh before vanishing in a slither on the snowy horizon.
-A select few touched us deeply, capturing those qualities that most resonate during the festive season.
-Not only are they movies that we watch at Christmas, they’re as fundamental as Turkey dinners, Christmas crackers and family games by the tree.
-Heck, they’re as essential as Santa Claus himself, because they bring us together at a time when everything is that more special, a time when we stop to appreciate those who are most important to us, and Home Alone is certainly one of those movies.
+Some cashed in on the silly season before disappearing into the recesses of bad movies past.
+Others went straight to video, TV, or in today’s climate, one of a plethora of streaming platforms.
+Fewer still made a good first impression but failed to stay the course, giving us a good ol’ ride on Santa’s sleigh before vanishing in a slither on the snowy horizon.
+A select few proved much more resilient, touching us deeply and living on in not only our hearts, but in the hearts of future generations, capturing those qualities that most resonate during the festive season.
+Not only are they movies that we watch during yuletide, they’re as fundamental as turkey dinners, Christmas crackers and family games by the tree.
+Heck, they’re as essential as Santa Claus himself, because they bring us together at a time when everything is that more special, a time when we stop to appreciate those who are most important to us.
+Living somewhere in our memories, ready to be unwrapped at just the right moment, Home Alone is certainly one of those movies.